BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 Grab the *Purple Crystal Key*!
 Talk to the nearby purple crystal to mutate the cave.
 Outside the new exit, you can get a hidden *Red-Hots* and *X. Sp Atk*.
 In the next red cave, use the crystal to mutate another cave.
 Return all the way to the northmost ice bridge.

 Head up and right from here, and enter the cave.
 Mutate this cave with the purple crystal, then head out the new exit.
 Pick up the hidden red shard and enter the red cave at the top.
 Inside, grab the *Dark Memory* and the *Dark Crystal Cavern Field Readout*.
-If you have Dark Pulse or Night Daze on one of your Pokémon, there is one more thing we can do here.
+If you have Dark Pulse or Night Daze on one of your Pokemon, there is one more thing we can do here.
 Use it in a wild encounter to transform the Crystal Cavern to a Dark Crystal Cavern to get Sableye.
 Note that we'll get the former as a TM pretty soon, so you can do this part later if you wish.

 !enc(507, nil, nil, "Iolia Valley Northeast Dark Cave")